Close to Me (The Cure song): Release

 "Close to Me" was released on 13 September 1985 as the second single from the band's sixth album, The Head on the Door.
-The single peaked at number four in Ireland and also reached number seven in Australia and number 24 in the UK Singles Chart.
-It was remixed in 1990 for their remix album Mixed Up, and the remix was released as a single, peaking at number 13 on the UK Singles Chart and number 97 on the Billboard Hot 100 chart in the US in January 1991.
+The single peaked at number seven in Australia and number 24 in the UK singles chart.
+It was remixed in 1990 for their remix album Mixed Up, and the remix was released as a single, peaking at number 13 on the UK singles chart and number 97 on the Billboard Hot 100 chart in the US in January 1991.